centreon/centreon-documentation/en/integrations/notifications/telegram.md

 ## Configuration

 ### Get your chat-id from telegram

-On the telegram webapp page, click on the group you created earlier and get your chat-id from the url
+On the telegram webapp page, click on the group previously created to obtain a chat-id from URL

 ![chatid](../../assets/integrations/notifications/telegram/chatid-telegram.png)